RosterElf Logo UK

 Quick summary

-- Last-minute availability changes trigger overtime, agency costs, and roster chaos
+Last-minute availability changes drive overtime, agency costs, and roster chaos

-- Digital availability systems improve data accuracy and reduce rostering time
+Digital availability systems improve data accuracy and cut rostering time

-- Better availability management helps meet Fair Work notice requirements
+Better availability management helps meet Fair Work roster notice requirements

 The hidden cost of poor availability data

-When managers build rosters without accurate availability information, several costly patterns emerge:
+When managers build rosters without accurate availability information, several costly patterns emerge — often invisible on any single pay run, but significant across a year.

 Defensive overstaffing

 Managers who have been burned by no-shows and last-minute cancellations learn to roster extra staff as a buffer.
 If Sarah might not turn up, better roster both Sarah and James for the same shift.
-This defensive approach seems sensible until you calculate the cost—paying for coverage you do not need, shift after shift, week after week.
+This seems sensible until you calculate the cost — paying for coverage you don’t need, shift after shift, week after week.
 A single extra person rostered across every shift can add $500-1,000 per week in unnecessary wages.
 Using rostering software with accurate availability data eliminates this guesswork.

 Overtime concentration